This call han been published by Spoke 5: Consiglio Nazionale delle Ricerche. - The available budget for this call was of EUR 200'000.00.

 Expected Results:

-Collection of applications will start at 12:00 PM on May 7, 2024 and will close at 12:00 PM on June 10, 2024
+Collection of applications started at 12:00 PM on May 7, 2024 and closed at 12:00 PM on June 10, 2024

 Proposals will be considered admissible for financing if they obtain at least 70 out of 100 points.
 Evaluation will be carried out by a panel of 3-5 international and highly-qualified scientists, who are not directly involved in the INF-ACT Research Program.
 Reviewers will sign a declaration to exclude possible conflicts of interest before accessing the scientific proposals to be evaluated.